jondowson/Zero_Knowledge/README.md

 The final product is governed by smart contracts and financial / legal considerations are awarded.
 Other teams can ask to use any of these portions of IP for their products and royalties can be earned.

+### Proof of Concept.

+1. Compete with existing offerings.
+2. Innovate new approaches / techniques.